-These separate financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").

-This is the first set of the Company's annual financial statements in which IFRS 15 Revenue from Contracts with Customers have been applied.
-Changes to significant accounting policies are described in Note 2(b).
 The Company has applied the temporary exemption from IFRS 9 Financial Instruments as permitted by IFRS 4 Insurance Contracts and has not previously adopted any version of IFRS 9, including the requirements from the presentation of gains and losses on financial liabilities designated as at FVTPL, for annual periods beginning before 1 January 2018.
-Consequently, the Company plans to have a single date of initial application of 1 January 2021 for IFRS 9 in its entirety.
+Company plans to have a single date of initial application of 1 January 2023 for whole IFRS 9.